louisebirchall/hobby-meet-client/README.md

 ## User Stories

-* Signup/Register - user can signup for our web app.
+* Signup/Register - any user can signup for our web app.
 * Login - registered user will be able to login.
 * Logout - when registered user is logged in they will be able to logout.
+* Search profile - registered and logged in users will be able to search the list of profiles.
+* View detailed profile - registered and logged in users will be able to see other users profile.
-* Edit profile - registered user needs to be logged to be able to edit the private profile.
+* Edit profile - registered user needs to be logged in to be able to edit the private profile.
 * Delete profile - registered user or admin will be able to delete profiles.

 * Search hobbies - registered and logged in users will be able to search list of hobbies.
 * Filter hobbies - registered and logged in users will be able to filter the list of hobbies.
-* Add hobbies - registered and logged in users will be able to add new hobbies.
+* Add hobbies - logged in admins will be able to add hobbies.
-* Edit hobbies - registered and logged in users will be able to edit hobbies they created. admins will be able to edit all.
+* Edit hobbies - logged in admins will be able to edit hobbies.
-* Delete hobbies - registered and logged in users will be able to delete hobbies they created. admins will be able to delete all.
+* Delete hobbies - logged in admins will be able to delete hobbies.
-* Comment hobbies -
+* Comment hobbies - registered and logged in users will be able to comment hobbies.

 * Search events - registered and logged in users will be able to search list of events.
-* Add events - registered and logged in users will be able to add new hobbies.
+* Add events - registered and logged in users will be able to add new events.
-* Edit events -
-* Delete events -
+* Edit events - registered and logged in users will be able to edit the events they created. admins will be able to edit every event.
+* Delete events - registered and logged in users will be able to delete the events they created. admins will be able to delete every event.
-* Comment events -
+* Comment events - registered and logged in users will be able to comment events.

-* Add charities -
+* Add charities - logged in admins will be able to add charities.
-* Edit charities -
+* Edit charities - logged in admins will be able to edit charities.
-* Delete charities -
+* Delete charities - logged in admins will be able to delete charities.

 ## MVP

 * Signup, login, logout
 * Create, edit, delete profile
+* Search list of profiles, view detailed profile

 * Create, edit, delete posts

 * Create, edit, delete, search, filter hobbies

 * Create, edit, delete, search events

+* Create, edit, delete charities

 ## Bonus